Religion in Canada: 1800s to 1900s

-In politics, those aligned with the Roman Catholic clergy in Quebec were known as les bleus (the blues).
+In politics, those aligned with the Catholic clergy in Quebec were known as les bleus (the blues).
 They formed a curious alliance with the staunchly monarchist and pro-British Anglicans of English Canada (often members of the Orange Order) to form the basis of the Canadian Conservative Party.
 The Reform Party, which later became the Liberal Party, was largely composed of the anti-clerical French Canadians, known as les rouges (the reds) and the non-Anglican Protestant groups.
 In those times, right before elections, parish priests would give sermons to their flock where they said things like Le ciel est bleu et l'enfer est rouge ("the sky (heaven) is blue and hell is red").

-In 1871, national census revealed 56.45% as Protestants, 42.80% as Roman Catholic, 0.05% as Pagans, 0.03% as Jewish, 0.02% as Mormons, 0.15% as irreligious and 0.49% as unspecified.
+In 1871, national census revealed 56.45% as Protestants, 42.80% as Catholic, 0.05% as Pagans, 0.03% as Jewish, 0.02% as Mormons, 0.15% as irreligious and 0.49% as unspecified.

 By the late nineteenth century, Protestant pluralism had taken hold in English Canada.
 While much of the elite were still Anglican, other groups, including the Methodists, had become very prominent as well.
 The schools and universities created at this time reflected this pluralism with major centres of learning being established for each faith.
 One, King's College, later the University of Toronto, was set up as a non-denominational school.
 The influence of the Orange Order was strong, especially among Irish Protestant immigrants, and comprised a powerful anti-Catholic force in Ontario politics; its influence faded away after 1920.

 The late nineteenth century also saw the beginning of a large shift in Canadian immigration patterns.
-Large numbers of Irish and Southern European immigrants were creating new Roman Catholic communities in English Canada.
+Large numbers of Irish and Southern European immigrants were creating new Catholic communities in English Canada.
 Western Canada saw the arrival of significant Eastern Orthodox immigrants from Eastern Europe as well as Mormon and Pentecostal immigrants from the United States and Ireland.